 The study of the Bible is integral to a Lipscomb education.
-Although abundant opportunities for further study are available, all Lipscomb students examine the Bible's overall \SACS approval pending message and the life to which it calls believers.
+Although abundant opportunities for further study are available, all Lipscomb students examine the Bible's overall message and the life to which it calls believers.
 Many students will be able to take one or more courses that specifically address the implications of Christian faith for their chosen field of study.

 The general education Bible requirement consists of the following six courses: Bible 1073 (The Story of Jesus), Bible 1083 (The Story of the Church), Bible 1093 (The Story of Israel), and LUEG 3xn3 (the Engagements general education course); one of the following three: Bible 3213 (Faith and Culture), Bible 3433 (Disciplines for Christian Living) or Bible 4213 (Biblical Ethics); plus one elective.
 Students who come to Lipscomb with little exposure to the Bible may choose to take Bible 1003 (Introduction to the Bible and Christianity) before beginning the sequence above.
-If a student chooses this option, Bible 1003 will count as one of the two elective Bible classes.
+If a student chooses this option, Bible 1003 will count as the elective Bible class.

 Important Note: Bible 1073, 1083 and 1093 are prerequisites for all other Bible courses (except Bible 1003 and selected Bible major courses).
-These three courses must be taken in a student's first three semesters at Lipscomb (excluding Wintermester, Maymester and summer) and may not be dropped.
+These three courses must be taken in a student's first three semesters at Lipscomb (excluding Wintermester, Maymester and summer) and may not be dropped without approval from the Associate Dean for Undergraduate Bible.